 • 100 piles weighing up to 144 tonnes, ranging in length from 39-55 metres

-One-stop-shop for concept design
+A one-stop-shop for concept design

 The operation and maintenance of a wind farm is key to ensuring secure and resilient energy.
-We established the reference design for a three-storey mixed use office and warehouse including a marine coordination centre, offshore personnel terminal and a critical spares warehouse – essential to the day to day running of the whole development.
+We established the reference design for a three-storey mixed use office and warehouse including a marine coordination centre, offshore personnel terminal and a critical spares warehouse – essential to the day-to-day running of the whole development.

 Supporting essential day-to-day operations and maintenance

-Innovation across a large programme
+Design innovation across a large programme portfolio

 Delivering across the wider East Anglia Array